 That being said, if the hourly rates are not being billed to a client, or tracked in a client-facing manner, the hourly rates could be used to track labor costs instead.
 We have seen a few customers do this and it basically inverts the functionality and makes all of the reports cost centric instead of revenue centric.
 You can use work types that are the person and their rate/cost per hour or the type of work they do and the rate/cost.

 - Navigate into a project and click on the Expenses link in the left column.

 - Click on the “Add Expenses” button

-When adding an expense there are two fields a field for an expense and a fee.
-The fee is what is being based onto the client and can include a markup.
+When adding an expense there are two fields: one for an expense and one for a fee.
+The fee is what is being passed onto the client and can include a markup.